Lukasdotcom/fantasy-manager/CONTRIBUTING.md

 **This is the reccommended way.**

-1. If you want to use the easier way and use sqlite skip to step 8.
+1. If you want to use the recommended and easier way and use sqlite skip to step 8.
 2. First [install mysql](https://dev.mysql.com/downloads/mysql).
 3. When you are installing it will ask for the root user password.
 Enter whatever you want just remember the password.
 4. When you are done installing open a terminal and type the following `mysql -u "root" -p` then press enter.